-As at 31 December 2022 other receivables from customers in relation to contractual arrangements of €662,184 (2021: €1,970,231) were past due but not credit impaired.
+As at 31 December 2023 other receivables from customers in relation to contractual arrangements of €753,007 (2022: €662,184) were past due but not credit impaired.
 These mainly relate to a number of independent customers for whom there is no recent history of default.
 Categorisation of other receivables as past due is determined by the company on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.
+At 31 December 2023 and 2022, the carrying amount of other receivables that would otherwise be past due or credit impaired whose terms have been renegotiated, were not deemed material in the context of the company's other receivables figures.